IAMJASURBEK/SMEL_project/README.md

-# A repository to create files for Smart Mobility Engineering Lab course
+# A repository that includes files for Smart Mobility Engineering Lab course

 <br/>